microsoft/playwright/CONTRIBUTING.md

 - Expose as little information as needed.
 When in doubt, don’t expose new information.
 - Methods are used in favor of getters/setters.
   - The only exception is namespaces, e.g. `page.keyboard` and `page.coverage`
-- All string literals must be small case.
+- All string literals must be lowercase.
 This includes event names and option values.
 - Avoid adding "sugar" API (API that is trivially implementable in user-space) unless they're **very** common.

 ### Commit Messages